texfaq/texfaq.github.io/FAQ-ltxcmds.md

     \expandafter \egroup \fi .
 ```
 (again, the output has been sanitised&nbsp;&mdash; but we see that
-`latexdef` has useful 'intelligence' in it, as it has spotted
+`latexdef` has useful ''intelligence'' in it, as it has spotted
 and dealt with the `\protect`.)

 With the `-s` switch, `latexdef` will give you a